Patient's Query

 I am 27 years old and recently did some blood work.
 I just got the results and tested positive for hepatitis A antibody total (reactive).
 I cannot find my vaccination records so I cannot confirm if I was ever vaccinated for it.
 I also do not have any symptoms of hepatitis A nor have I ever had symptoms for it in the past.

 My question is, if I have antibodies does that mean I have had the vaccination in the past?
 Or if it is a recent hepatitis A infection am I contagious even with antibodies?
 I do not want to risk spreading it to my partner.
-I do not know how long you can be contagious for or how long it takes for the body to create antibodies for the virus.
+I do not know how long you can be infectious for or how long it takes for the body to create antibodies for the virus.
 Meaning, am I past the point of being contagious if I have antibodies already?
 Please help.

 Hello,